1:9

 But a boy behind her reached and grabbed her hat off her head, and the class, when they saw her hair, laughed.
 “We have a Chopper!” said the boy who had grabbed her hat.

-Una was nearly in tears.
+Vee was nearly in tears.
 The Professor said, “Quiet everyone.
-Sit down and stop.
+Sit down and stop it right now.
 Give her her hat back.”

 “Now lovely,” said the professor, “why did you do that?
-How often do you sift to see if something is begotten?”
+How often do you seek to see if something is begotten?”

 The class leaned in to listen.